ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 ```
 sudo microk8s add-node
 ```
+- You will need to run this 3 times on the same node to generate a unique key for each node you wish to join
 - This will return some joining instructions which should be executed on the MicroK8s instance that you wish to join to the cluster `(NOT THE NODE YOU RAN add-node FROM)`
 ```
 From the node you wish to join to this cluster, run the following: